-In this blog, we will be discussing the following topics:
+In this “What is Google Cloud Platform” tutorial, we will be discussing the following topics:

 Before starting with Google Cloud, let us first understand What Cloud Computing is:

 Cloud Computing, in simple words, is accessing and storing data over the Internet instead of doing it on your personal hard drive.

 It offers services like storage, database, networking, and moreover the Internet to provide faster, innovative, and flexible resources to its customers.
 The customers get to pay only for the resources they use, hence helping them lower their operating costs and run their business infrastructure more efficiently.

 Now, among various cloud providers like AWS, Microsoft, VMWare, IBM, etc., Google Cloud has been the talk of the town in recent years and there are enough reasons behind it.
 Let’s begin with starters and understand what Google Cloud is.

 Google Cloud is a suite of Cloud Computing services offered by Google.
 The platform provides various services like computing, storage, networking, Big Data, and many more that run on the same infrastructure that Google uses internally for its end users like Google Search and YouTube.

 Google server hasn’t gone down in years.
 So, if you are planning to run your application on the Google Cloud infrastructure, then you can be assured of your applications being safe and secure.

 Now that we understand what Google Cloud is, let’s discover why one must opt for it?

 Google Cloud has been one of the top cloud providers in the IT industry.
 The services they offer can be accessed by software developers, as it provides a reliable and highly scalable infrastructure to build, test, and deploy their applications.